 Congratulations on the birth of your baby!

-All of these reactions are common and, in the vast majority of cases, they will pass.
+There is no right or wrong.
+Any and all of these reactions are common and, in the vast majority of cases, they will pass.

 If you feel that you are not coping, there are a range of professional support services available.
 Families can obtain these services via their family doctor, hospital social worker or Maternal and Child Health Service.
 If you are not sure how to go about this, please give us a call and we can assist you.